Kilberoo Regeneration Project

 Project Information:

-Kilberoo Regeneration Project is a Human-Induced Regeneration (HIR) project located in the remote northwest of New South Wales, approximately 140km northwest of Bourke and 50km southeast of the Queensland border town of Hungerford.
-The project was registered in April 2015 and covers a substantial area of 7,715 hectares within the Cuttaburra basin.
+Kilberoo Regeneration Project is a Human-Induced Regeneration project located approximately 140km northwest of Bourke in New South Wales.
+It was registered in April 2015 and covers 7,715.33 ha.